Yahoo Labs

 Yahoo!
 Labs served as Yahoo!'s research arm, aiming to develop research in technologies to be used within the company.
 Yahoo!
-Labs includes approximately 200 research scientists and engineers.
+Labs included approximately 200 research scientists and engineers.

 Yahoo!
-Labs is headquartered in Sunnyvale, CA; it has three additional locations worldwide: New York, London - England; and Haifa - Israel.
-Yahoo Labs Barcelona was closed in early 2015.
+Labs was headquartered in Sunnyvale, CA; it had three additional locations worldwide: New York, London, and Haifa.
+Yahoo!
+Labs Barcelona was closed in early 2015.

-On February 17, 2016, Yahoo! announced that Yahoo!
+Yahoo! announced that Yahoo!
 Labs was being replaced with Yahoo!
-Research.
+Research on February 17, 2016.